Water & Sewer

 Securing An Additional Source

 The Texas Commission on Environmental Quality (TCEQ), the state agency that regulates drinking water production and distribution standards, has rated the City of Universal City a Superior Water System.
-To distribute this water, the City maintains 5 square miles of water lines ranging in size from 2-inch to 24-inch and over 5,700 service connections.
+To distribute this water, the City maintains five square miles of water lines ranging in size from two inch to 24 inches and over 6,500 service connections.

 Treatment